tianzewei/tianzewei.github.io/_pages/cv.md

 * B.S. in Management Information Systems, Beijing University of Posts and Communications, 2015-2019
 * M.S. in Data Science, The University of Edinburgh, 2019-2020
-* Ph.D. in Computer Science, City University of Hong Kong, 2021-2025 (expected)
+* Ph.D. in Computer Science, City University of Hong Kong, 2021-2025

 ### Teaching